In the last chapter, we gave each

 landscape mode).
 Media queries are super-important for building sites

-So next, let’s add support for CSS to our browser.
-We’ll need to
+Let’s add support for CSS to our browser.
+We’ll need to parse CSS

-parse CSS files into selectors and property/value pairs; figure out
+files into selectors and property–value pairs, figure out which elements

 fields.